nelson-lang/nelson-gitbook/markdown/en/webtools/checkupdate.md

 ## Description

 <p>
-            <b>checkupdate</b> checks if a new version of Nelson is available and opens a URL to download it.</p>
+            checkupdate checks if a new version of Nelson is available and opens a URL to download it.</p>

 <p>This function is primarily used through the menu action available in the main window's help section.</p>

 ## Example